 Content displayed must adhere to the university requirements as stipulated within the universities outlined policies and procedures.
 Upon completion of the first year of the digital signage project, OSS will perform a full audit of the service.
 The audit will function as a component of the continual service improvement stage as outlined within ITIL practices and OSS will make the necessary updates.

-The digital signage program will be a service offered to registered student organizations, UL departments, and outside vendors.
+The digital signage program will be a service offered to registered student organizations and UL departments.
 This method of promotion is cost effective, sustainable, and an effective way to spread the word about your organization or event with monitors strategically placed throughout campus, maximizing visibility.

 The digital signage program is designed to display content that is relevant to students on our campus.
 OSS strives to meet the expectation of every student and will investigate requests that are not a part of the current service delivered.